 Rosemary for Hair Treatment

 Rosemary is great for hair treatment, especially rosemary essential oil.
-Rosemary has been used by many to promote hair growth successfully.
+It has been used by many to promote hair growth successfully.
 Using rosemary essential oil could very well do the same for you.

 Science and personal experience together both strongly suggest the essential oil does protect against hair loss, particularly that related to male or female pattern baldness.
 It may even be effective for alopecia.

-Rosemary essential oil is a simple remedy that you can use at home, and it may even be competitive with commercial products.
+Rosemary essential oil is a simple remedy that you can use at home.
+It may even be competitive compared with commercial products.
 What’s more, it’s quite safe when used correctly and yields very few side effects.
 Bear in mind that to witness hair growth, it might take up to six months to see results (see this scientific article).

 In this recipe, we use a rosemary water infusion and rosemary essential oil.
 You may also infuse the argan or jojoba oil with rosemary for more rosemary extract for your hair.